HZUNie/DHCLHAM/README.md

 ### Dataset ###
   * MDAD: MDAD database, created by Sun et al. in 2018, was assembled through the meticulous curation of experimentally and clinically validated microbe-drug interactions sourced from existing drug databases and scientific literature.
 It comprises 2,470 verified records of microbe-drug associations, involving 1,373 drugs and 173 microbes.
 The dataset can be accessed publicly at http://chengroup.cu-mt.edu.cn/MDAD.
   * aBiofilm: aBiofilm is a database of anti-biofilm agents that catalogs 1,720 compounds targeting 140 microbial species.
-The database documents details for each anti-biofilm drug, including molecular structure, drug classification, antimicrobial potency, and citations.
+The database documents details for each anti-biofilm drug, including molecular structure, drug classification, antimicrobial potency, and citations.The dataset can be accessed publicly at https://drug-virus.info/.
   * DrugVirus: DrugVirus is a specialized database that records the activity of pharmaceuticals aimed at human viruses and their interactions.
 It is intended to enable the investigation and assessment of broad-spectrum antiviral drugs (BSAs), which are agents that suppress various human viruses, along with categories of drugs that include BSAs.
 The database can be accessed at https://drug-virus.info/.

 ### Data description ###